DanielPires2000/orbshacker/README.md

 ### What's supported

 - ✅ Works for any game that requires a Steam manifest to be detected
-- ✅ Fully automatic — no manual AppID lookup needed
+- ✅ Fully automatic, no manual AppID lookup needed
 - ✅ Your real Steam ID is used so the manifest looks legitimate
 - ✅ Searches demos and full games separately (important — quests often target the Demo version)
 - ✅ Cleans up after itself once you're done